anshul-birajdar/Personal/README.md

 lspcie command
 in normal mode in vi, type o to add a new line and enter in inst mode tiling window manager

+vim:
+press escape and o to insert a line

 ```